automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 <pre><code>output.sendDone new Error('we have a problem')</code></pre>

-In the future, it may emit a proccesserror.
+In the future, it may emit a `ProccessError`.
 </div>

 ----------------------------------------